Skip to Main Content

 One-off costs are non-recurring expenses that don’t fall under usual business activities.
 These may include one-time software or equipment purchases, for instance.

 While recurring expenses are generally easier to forecast, one-time expenses are more difficult to predict.
 Here, it helps to align your budget with your procurement plans.
-For example, if you expect significant expenses next year, such as purchasing office equipment or software, be sure to account for these as one-time expenses in your budget.
+For example, if you expect significant expenses next year, such as purchasing office equipment or software, be sure to account for these as one-time expenses in your business budget.

 Profit